-- listen to and take seriously any disclosure or information that a child may be at risk of harm - try to ensure that the person disclosing does not have to speak to another member of school staff - clarify the information - Try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - try not to show signs of shock, horror or surprise - not express feelings or judgments regarding any person alleged to have harmed the child - explain sensitively to the person that they have a responsibility to refer the information to the senior designated person - reassure and support the person as far as possible - explain that only those who 'need to know' will be told - explain what will happen next and that the person will be involved as appropriate - complete a cause for concern form (Appendix M) - 5.1 Lemington Riverside Primary School adheres to child protection procedures that have been agreed locally through the Local Safeguarding Partners.
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with local threshold guidance. - 5.2 Every member of staff, including volunteers working with children at our school, are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outlined in this policy.
+- listen to and take seriously any disclosure or information that a child may be at risk of harm - try to ensure that the person disclosing does not have to speak to another member of school staff - clarify the information - try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - try not to show signs of shock, horror or surprise - not express feelings or judgments regarding any person alleged to have harmed the child - explain sensitively to the person that they have a responsibility to refer the information to the senior designated person - reassure and support the person as far as possible - explain that only those who 'need to know' will be told - explain what will happen next and that the person will be involved as appropriate - complete a cause for concern form (Appendix M) - 5.3 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
+Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternative designated person.
+In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff. - 5.4 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed procedures on CPOMS (See appendix M).
+If in doubt about recording requirements, staff should discuss this with the Designated Safeguarding Lead. - 5.5 Following receipt of any information that raises concern, the DSL will consider what action to take and seek advice from Children's Services as required.
+All concerns, discussions and decisions made, and the reasons for those decisions should be recorded in writing. - 5.6 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
+All staff, however, have a duty to recognise concerns and pass the information on in accordance with these procedures.